mgafsia/spAng/README.md

 # spAng
-spAng for : SpringBoot & Angular.
+spAng for SpringBoot & Angular.

 An api to develop a full stack api with spring boot as REST api and angular/bootstrap front api.

-# Frameworks and techno used :
+# Frameworks and technologies used :
 -Node, npm & Angular CLI

 -maven (parent module (spang), api REST module (spang-api) and angular web module(spang-web)) -  frontend-maven-plugin to build the Angular 2 application with Maven